Wilfred/difftastic/README.md

 - Integrate a unicode library to the scanner (maybe `icu`) and clean the scanner code base.

+- When a delimiter like `_` or `*` is directly between two letters, it is no longer considered a markup token, I call this "anti markup".
+But I don't know which character are considered as letters.
+At the moment, the `Letter` unicode property is used, but verification with the Typst implementation should be done.

 ## DONE

+- [X] Unicode characters
+  - [X] Ident and label
+  - [X] White spaces
+  - [X] Math ident
+  - [ ] Anti markup
 - [X] Markups
   - [X] Strong
   - [X] Emph